RedsXDD/neopywal.nvim/README.md

 })
 ```

+## Customizing highlight groups.

-Highlight groups can also be overwritten using `custom_highlights` option, for example:
+Highlight groups can be overwritten using `custom_highlights` option, for example:

 ```lua
 require("neopywal").setup({